Malaysia

 As Malaysia takes on the Asean chairmanship in 2025 under the theme of ‘Inclusivity and Sustainability’, it does so amid rising global polarisation – marked by rising trade tensions and deepening political, economic and social divisions that threaten to disrupt global supply chains and strain regional relations.

-As the region continues to invest in connectivity and sustainable infrastructure development, numerous economic opportunities are emerging.
-However, robust regulatory frameworks are required to ensure the long-term wellbeing of communities while protecting critical natural ecosystems.
-How will Asean strengthen its frameworks to bridge the trillion-dollar finance gap amid heightened global uncertainties?
+As the region continues to invest in sustainable infrastructure, new economic opportunities are emerging across industries.
+Robust regulatory frameworks are however required to ensure the long-term wellbeing of communities and the protection of natural ecosystems amid rapid development.

 Join us for Unlocking capital for sustainability 2025 – Malaysia as we convene key decision-makers and stakeholders to explore the solutions needed to implement Asean’s vision for the future.